Online Formative Assessment Initiative

 Who is involved?

-The Online Formative Assessment Initiative is a cross-agency project involving:
+The Online Formative Assessment Initiative is a project of all Australian state and territory education ministers involving:

 - the Australian Curriculum, Assessment and Reporting Authority (ACARA),